MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

 ##### Android 11 and earlier - *device security*

 > [!IMPORTANT]
->
-> - Google is deprecating these **Required password type** and **Minimum password length** settings for Android 12+ personally owned devices with a work profile and replacing them with new password complexity requirements.
-For more information about this change, see [Day zero support for Android 13](https://aka.ms/Intune/Android13).
+> Google has deprecated the **Required password type** and **Minimum password length** settings for Android 12 and later.
+In place of those settings, use the password complexity setting under **Android 12 and later**.
+If you continue to use the deprecated settings without configuring the password complexity setting, new devices running Android 12 or later will default to *high* password complexity.
+For more information about this change and how it affects passwords on new and existing devices, see [Android 12 and later - device security](#all-android-devices---device-security) in this article.
-  > - On Android Enterprise 12+ devices, use the **Password complexity** setting.

 - **Required password type**
   Choose if a password should include only numeric characters, or a mix of numerals and other characters.
 Your options: